uestla/Sparse-Matrix/README.md

 ### Creation

-SparseMatrix comes is a template class, so we have to specify the element type.
+SparseMatrix comes as a template class, so we have to specify the element type.

 ```cpp
 SparseMatrix<int> matrix(3); // 3×3 matrix of integers